gsakul21/Bank-API/README.md

 Getting a bit more specific, I stored user balances as a map from currencies to make sure that different currency transactions are supported to some extent without fully depending on external context such as conversion rates.
 However, it is still written a way that if there are provided rates than the different amounts for the various currencies stored for the user can be easily converted and stored as a singular value.

 ## Assumptions

 One assumption that I made was that the userId is unique and an identifying element of a User.
 The service is implemented such that trying to perform loads and authorizations with two different users with the same userId would not be possible.
 I also assumed that when a load request is passed in for a user and they don't exist yet they should be automatically generated with an overall balance of 0 to start with.

-On the flip side, I made the assumption that it could be that case that the message id associated with a request to the service is not unique.

-Another assumption made was that event sourcing would be necessary for core functionality of the service.
-As such, the ping feature of the service was not implemented following the pattern.
+Another assumption made was that event sourcing would be necessary for core functionality of the service, essentially only for a transaction since that is what was mentioned in the objective.
+As such, the ping feature of the service was not implemented following the pattern and user creation/deletion is not tracked in the transaction history either.

 I also assumed that this service should deal with different currencies itself in some manner but be set up in a way that if additional information is provided, such as conversion rates, user balance could be stored as one singular balance in a chosen currency.

-## Bonus: Deployment considerations
+## Bonus: Deployment consideration

 Given a service that has a REST API nature such as this one and persists data, most commonly it would be deployed in an environment that can support these characteristics.
 Typically, you would deploy a service such as this on the cloud, a VM, or a physical server itself.
 In particular, if I were to deploy this service I would first package it using Docker so that its a single container that can be run anywhere which gives me flexibility.
 Then, depending on my use cases and importance, I can find the best fit for deployment.
 I would prefer to deploy it on the cloud using platforms such as Google Cloud, AWS, or Azure since they give ease and flexibility in deployment.
 In particular, I would choose to deploy on AWS using EC2.
 Observe below: